GammaTauAI/opentau/final_report.md

 We employed a best-of-3 evaluation approach in which we ran each configuration of our client three times and saved the best outcome.
 We run both the simple and tree strategy with Codex using temperatures of 0.8 and 1.0.
 We also test InCoder using the tree strategy with temperatures of 0.8 and 1.0.
 The results are shown in **Figure 0** below.

 ![Figure 0: The columns of the bar graph are labeled as <model>-<strategy>-<temperature index> where 0 is a temperature of 1.0 and 1 is 0.8.](./assets/successes_per_config.png)

 # TODO:
-  - We forgot to show results of our motivating example

 - Analyze results (expectation, reflection) (Noah)
   - incoder bad
 - Protocol (Federico)
 - Bar graph for accuracy of strategy vs lines of code (Noah)
 - Python evaluation (Noah)
 - Future directions and discussion (Federico)